matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 }
 ```

-On regular chat client like element, it should render as a simple link.
+On a regular chat client like element, it should render as a simple link.

 Another solution is to just send two events, one m.post.post or m.social.image
 and a summary in the form of a room message.